MetaUrban: An Embodied AI Simulation Platform for Urban Micromobility: Experiments

 \subsection{Benchmarks}

+In micromobility, the core and foundational function for a mobile machine is \textit{to navigate from point A to point B within a bustling urban environment}~\citep{mitchell2010reinventing,gossling2020integrating}.
+In this function, there are two main commands: 1) not collide with static objects (infrastructures and clutters), and 2) not bump into moving objects (pedestrians and other agents).
+To this end, we design two foundational tasks -- point navigation and social navigation, to evaluate the generalizability and safety of recent state-of-the-art embodied AI models on a typical wheeled mobile machine\textsuperscript{\ref{fn:clarification}}, \textit{i.e.}, COCO Robotics Delivery Bot\textsuperscript{\ref{fn:coco_robot}}.

+\paragraph{Tasks.} We design two common tasks in urban scenes: Point Navigation (PointNav) and Social Navigation (SocialNav).
+In PointNav, the agent’s goal is to navigate to the target coordinates in static environments without access to a pre-built environment map.
+In SocialNav, the agent is required to reach a point goal in dynamic environments that contain moving environmental agents.
+The agent shall avoid collisions or proximity to environmental agents beyond thresholds to avoid penalization (distance <0.2 meters).
+The agent's action space in the experiments consists of acceleration, brake, and steering.
+The observations contain a vector denoting the LiDAR signal, a vector summarizing the agent’s state, and the navigation information that guides the agent toward the destination.

-We build two benchmarks on the MetaUrban-12K dataset for PointNav and SocialNav tasks.
-We train 7 typical baselines on the MetaUrban-train dataset and then evaluate them on the MetaUrban-test set.
+\paragraph{Models.} We build two benchmarks on the MetaUrban-12K dataset for PointNav and SocialNav tasks.
+We evaluate 7 typical baseline models, across Reinforcement Learning (PPO~\citep{schulman2017proximal}), Safe Reinforcement Learning (PPO-Lag~\citep{ray2019benchmarking}, and PPO-ET~\citep{sun2021safe}), Offline Reinforcement Learning (IQL~\citep{kostrikov2021offline} and TD3+BC~\citep{fujimoto2021minimalist}), and Imitation Learning (BC~\citep{michael1995bc} and GAIL~\citep{ho2016generative}).
+We train all these baseline models on the MetaUrban-train dataset and then evaluate them on the MetaUrban-test set.
 We use the demonstration data provided in MetaUrban-12K for offline RL and IL training.
-We further make zero-shot evaluations on the MetaUrban-unseen set to demonstrate the generalizability of models trained on the MetaUrban-12K dataset while directly tested on unseen environments.
+We further make unseen evaluations on the MetaUrban-unseen set to demonstrate the generalizability of models trained on the MetaUrban-12K dataset while directly tested on unseen environments.
+Please refer to Appendix~\ref{sec:exp_detail} for details of models, rewards, and hyperparameters.